 Nevada LIHEAP

-Nevada’s Energy Assistance Program (EAP) is designed to help qualifying low-income Nevadans with their heating and electric costs.
+Nevada’s Energy Assistance Program (EAP) is designed to help eligible low-income homeowners and renters meet the costs of home heating during the winter and cooling during the summer.

-Eligibility for assistance is based on your annual gross income and the size of your household, household heating source, and type of residence.
+Eligibility for energy assistance is based on annual gross income, household size, primary heating source, and type of residence.

-Eligible households receive an annual one-time-per-year benefit called a “fixed annual credit” customarily paid directly to their energy provider(s).
+Households may receive an annual one-time benefit called a “fixed annual credit” of up to $3,136, paid directly to their utility provider, including arrearage assistance.

 FAQ